• Skip to main content

 In terms of long-range shooting, the Pulsar Thermion XG50 and the Thermion 2 XP50 are both exceptional riflescopes.
 The Thermion XG50 has a slightly higher magnification than the Thermion 2 XP50, but both scopes have similar features that make them ideal for long-range shooting.
 These features include:

--A large objective lens that allows for more light transmission and a clearer image. -Fully multi-coated optics that reduce glare and improve overall image quality. -A first focal plane reticle that ensures accuracy at any magnification setting.
+-A large objective lens that allows for more light transmission and a clearer image.

 In terms of price, the Pulsar Thermion XG50 is slightly more expensive than the Thermion 2 XP50, but both scopes are very reasonably priced considering their high level of performance.